ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/adc_LTC2311_v3.rst

 global reset signal apart from the software reset is ``s00_axi_aresetn``.
 The reset is synchronous and low activ.
 Keep this signal high for normal operation.

+The IP core can be operated with a system clock frequency of up to 100MHz.

 AXI Signals
 ***********